Shopify/polaris/src/components/AppProvider/README.md

 #### Deprecation rationale

 As of v3.17.0, using the Shopify App Bridge instance in context is deprecated.
 Support for this will be removed in v5.0 as the underlying Shopify App Bridge library will be removed from Polaris React.
 More information can be found [here](https://github.com/Shopify/polaris-react/issues/814).
-Use the [Shopify App Bridge](https://help.shopify.com/en/api/embedded-apps/app-bridge) directly instead.
+Use [`@shopify/app-bridge-react`](https://shopify.dev/tools/app-bridge/react-components) instead.
+Learn [how to access the Shopify App Bridge instance](https://shopify.dev/tools/app-bridge/react-components#using-app-bridge-react-with-polaris) through React’s `context` API in App Bridge React.

 ---